Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Drivers prioritising maximum output

-On long, open highways, dual row bars provide strong illumination and extended reaction time.
+On long, open highways, dual row bars provide strong illumination and extended reaction time, making them a frequent choice in 4×4 LED light bar Australia searches.

 Limitations of Dual Row Light Bars